 You should assess your needs carefully for both the medical care and dependent care flexible spending accounts and take advantage of all the tax savings you can reasonably estimate.

-Beginning with plan year 2016, up to $500 of unused money in your current year medical care FSA account will be rolled over into the following plan year account to be used for eligible medical expenses.
+For the plan year 2020, up to $550 of unused money in your current year medical care FSA account will be rolled over into your 2021 account to be used for eligible medical expenses.